Deploying Django to AWS ECS with Terraform

 ]

-The health check request comes from the EC2 instance.
-Since we don't know the private IP beforehand, this will ensure that the /ping/ route always returns a successful response even after we restrict ALLOWED_HOSTS.
+This middleware is used to handle requests to the /ping/ URL before ALLOWED_HOSTS is checked.
+Why is this necessary?
+Since we don't know the private IP of where the health check request originates from beforehand, this will ensure that the /ping/ route always returns a successful response even after we restrict ALLOWED_HOSTS.

 It's worth noting that you could toss Nginx in front of Gunicorn and handle the health check in the Nginx config like so: